gabriellewee/portfolio/posts/2022-03-11-mourning-online.md

 The last part of putting the site together was formatting and uploading my grandmother’s memorial video.
 This took the longest — I had to gather over 70 years worth of old photos, organize them, scan them, and put them into a video.
 I did this with [Apple’s scan utility](https://support.apple.com/guide/mac-help/scan-images-documents-a-scanner-mac-mh28032/mac), Photoshop (to clean them up a bit), and Final Cut Pro (for the video itself).
 You can substitute Final Cut Pro with iMovie or the video editing software of your choice.

 I chose not to host the video on YouTube or other sites, so the difficult part was getting the video to work on the website.
 I had to reduce the size to something that could load on a mobile device.
-I managed to get it down to about 40mb — which is still really large — but I figured it's the only large media on the site and it's not necessary to load it to use the site.
+I managed to get it down to about 40mb — which is still really large — but I figured it’s the only large media on the site and it’s not necessary to load it to use the site.
 I installed [FFmpeg](https://ffmpeg.org) and used it to reduce and convert my video via command line.

 ```
 ffmpeg -y -i video.mov -c:v libx264 -crf 30 -profile:v high -movflags +faststart -s 1280:720 video.mp4